Apparent Horizons Associated with Dynamical Black Hole Entropy: Introduction

 On the other hand, the event horizon of a stationary black hole can also be regarded, from the viewpoint of symmetry, as the Killing horizon, where the Killing vector field becomes null.
 From this perspective, Wald \cite{Wald:1993nt} proposed the entropy, known as the Wald entropy, as the Noether charge associated with diffeomorphism invariance, using the covariant phase space formalism in asymptotically flat spacetimes.
 This entropy depends on the gravitational action and reproduces the Bekenstein--Hawking's areal entropy for the Einstein--Hilbert action.
 Importantly, it is originally defined on the bifurcation surface $\mathcal{B}$ of the background stationary spacetime to ensure that the first law of thermodynamics holds under both stationary and non-stationary perturbations.

 Since the bifurcation surface is a special surface in spacetime, no time evolution, such as the second law of thermodynamics, can be argued.
 From this viewpoint, it is meaningful to extend the definition of entropy from the bifurcation surface to an arbitrary cross-section of the background Killing horizon.
 Iyer and Wald \cite{Iyer:1994ys} extended the definition of the Wald entropy to an arbitrary cross-section of the background Killing horizon.
 Throughout this paper, we refer to this generalized notion as the Iyer--Wald entropy, as we will define Eq.~\eqref{def IW entropy} in Sec.~\ref{subsec: HWZ}\footnote{ Our use of the term ``Iyer--Wald entropy" refers to the entropy $S$ defined in Eq.~(103) of Ref.~\cite{Iyer:1994ys}.
 Note, however, that another entropy formula, $S_{\text{dyn}}$ defined in Eq.~(104) of the same reference, is also referred to as the Iyer--Wald entropy in some literature, e.g., Ref.~\cite{Visser:2024pwz}. }.
 As an alternative approach, Wall proposed another definition of entropy~\cite{Wall:2015raa,Wall:2024lbd} (the so-called Wall entropy) on arbitrary cross-sections, designed to satisfy the linearized second law under the condition that the system eventually settles into a stationary black hole.
-Both of the entropies satisfy the first law when the perturbations remain stationary and reduce to the Wald entropy in that case.
-However, when the perturbations are non-stationary, they fail to satisfy the first law.
+Both the Iyer--Wald entropy and the Wall entropy reduce to the Wald entropy when evaluated on the bifurcation surface, indicating that they satisfy the first law for arbitrary perturbations on that surface.
+However, when they are evaluated on cross-sections other than the bifurcation surface, the corresponding first laws have not been established.

 In this context, Hollands, Wald, and Zhang proposed the entropy of dynamical black holes based on the covariant phase space formalism \cite{Hollands:2024vbe}, which can apply to arbitrary diffeomorphism invariant gravitational actions.
 This entropy is defined on arbitrary cross-sections of the background Killing horizon and satisfies the first law of thermodynamics even for non-stationary perturbations, both of which are the desired properties.
 Importantly, for the Einstein--Hilbert action, the dynamical black hole entropy is proportional to the area of the apparent horizon $A_{\rm{app}}$,